fedir/fedir.github.com/_posts/2013-04-18-magento-installation-on-cheap-ovh-hosting.md

 ### Email configuration

-In my case, the store used Gmail address, so, the most simple solution, it was to use ssmtp server with gmail ssmtp server.
+In my case, the store used Gmail address, so, the most simple solution, it was to use ssmtp server with gmail smtp server.
 It's quite secure and reliable.

+    apt-get install ssmtp

 That's exact configuration, from /etc/ssmtp/ssmtp.conf

     hostname=ksXXXXXX.kimsufi.com